iamvartikasingh/INFO_6150_Assignment_2/README.md

 - The `<summary>` tag is used in combination with the `<details>` tag to provide collapsible sections, making the site more interactive and user-friendly.

 ### 11. Menu Tag
-- The `<menu>` tag is utilized to create a simple navigation menu or contextual commands for different sections of the site.
+- The `<menu>` tag is utilized to create different sections of the site.

 ### 12. Contact Information
 - **Tel:** For easy mobile contact, the website includes a `tel` link, allowing visitors to click and call directly.